Skip to main content

 I have concerns about my DOC course grade from last quarter.
 What do I do?

-To begin a grade review process, please email docinfo@ucsd.edu and ask for instructions.
-The DOC Directors handle all grade review requests for the DOC program, and should there be a reason to initiate a change in a course grade, it can be done through the end of the following quarter.
+Please refer to the final Canvas accouncement your lecturer sent out at the end of the quarter.
+The DOC Directors handle all grade review requests for the DOC program, and should there be a reason to initiate a change in a course grade, it can be done by submitting a formal Grade Review Request via the instructions provided in that Canvas annoucement.
 Please keep in mind the Dimensions of Culture Program does not “round up” students’ grades as that would constitute artificial grade inflation and is not an ethical practice.

 I took DOC a few years ago, and am now trying to transfer to another school, but there is no English Composition on my transcript and the new school is questioning it.
 What can I do?